 Vegetation management by USACE will include continued environmental stewardship efforts through maintenance of existing native warm season grass and pollinator plots to support upland bird and wildlife habitat management.
 New pollinator plots will be introduced in several high visibility areas to attract various insects and songbirds which assist with pollination.
 Forest management efforts will be continued by clearing and removing nonnative tree species across several timber blocks including the removal of dead and fallen ash decimated by the emerald ash borer.
-USACE will replant areas with an assortment of native hardwood trees including red oak, white oak, hickory, yellow poplar, and white ash.
+USACE will replant areas with an assortment of native species.
 USACE will also continue pest and invasive species management to control and treat the spread of mile a minute, bush honeysuckle, autumn olive, Japanese barberry and Japanese knotweed identified at several areas on the project site.
 Treatment methods include burning, bi-annual herbicide application, cutting and clearing, and removal before seed.

-9. National Environmental Policy Act Alternative Evaluation and Environmental Effects
+9. National Environmental Policy Act Alternative Evaluation and Environmental Effects\